maladroitthief/maladroitthief/README.md

 Feats:
 [
-  "Started the software team with the intent of making daily tasks of other employees more efficient and effortless", "Managed and developed multiple software projects that serve Imperial Systems employees and companies that work with Imperial Systems", "Adopted and learned new technologies with the intent of self-improvement and ensured that other team members also had the freedom to do so", "Assumed the role of systems and network administrator to improve the stability and security of Imperial Systems infrastructure", "Sponsored multiple college senior capstone projects", ]
+  "Started the software team with the intent of making daily tasks of other employees more efficient and effortless", "Managed and developed multiple software projects that serve Imperial Systems employees", "Adopted and learned new technologies with the intent of self-improvement", "Assumed the role of systems and network administrator", "Sponsored multiple college senior capstone projects", ]
 ```